albertojuniorhc/frontendstudies-alura-RestComNodeJs/README.md

 These settings can be changed at `./infrastructure/connection.js`

-⚠️ These settings will be updated to create automatically on the project.
+⚠️ The MySQL settings will be improved to create the database automatically on the MySQL Server.

 ### To run the project: